 When you specify a search field type, the Process Wizard User Interface replaces the Next or Finish button with a button labeled Search.

-IMPORTANT: You can specify the search action only in the final step of a process.
+Important!
+You can specify the search action only in the steps which have no transitions to other steps.

 When an end user invokes search from the Process Wizard User Interface, the application submits a request containing: